scalafiddle/scalafiddle-editor/CONTRIBUTING.md

 file under the `editor` project (server/src/main/resources/libraries.json).

 Although the editor (and router) automatically reload library information, because it's packaged inside resources you'll need to restart the editor (and router) to be able to use the new libraries.
-Press `Ctrl`+`D` to stop the editor and start it again with `run`.
+Press `Enter` to stop the editor and start it again with `run`.
 The router you can simply restart with `router/reStart` and there is no need to restart the compiler server as it will automatically reconnect to the router.

 Please follow these rules for adding a new library: